codingfriend1/flexgrid/README.md

 		a = all

-	<p>written numbers ex: "seven", "four", "twelve" apply to both tablet and desktop screen sizes</p>
+	written numbers ex: "seven", "four", "twelve" apply to both tablet and desktop screen sizes

 		h = handheld
 		c = cell

-	<p>H and C are override classes.
-If the jump in layout between tablet and mobile or mobile and smaller mobile (c) is too great, H and C are inbetween classes that help smooth the transition.</p>
+	H and C are override classes.
+If the jump in layout between tablet and mobile or mobile and smaller mobile (c) is too great, H and C are inbetween classes that help smooth the transition.

-	<p>For instance, tablets apply to the screen sizes between 640 and 960px.
+	For instance, tablets apply to the screen sizes between 640 and 960px.
 Handhelds apply to 640 to 768px.
-So whatever rules are in the handhelds class will override the tablet rules during that fraction of a screen size.Mobile is from 640 below, while cell is from 480px and below.</p>
+So whatever rules are in the handhelds class will override the tablet rules during that fraction of a screen size.Mobile is from 640 below, while cell is from 480px and below.

-	<p>Grid classes can override other grid classes.
-		a-4 will make the column 1/3rd width for all screen sizes.
-But if you also apply a t-6 class, then it will be 1/3rd 	width for all screen sizes except for tablet in which it would be 50%.</p>
+	Grid classes can override other grid classes. a-4 will make the column 1/3rd width for all screen sizes.
+But if you also apply a t-6 class, then it will be 1/3rd 	width for all screen sizes except for tablet in which it would be 50%.

-	<p>Ex: "three t-4 m-6 c-12" </p>
+	Ex: "three t-4 m-6 c-12"
-	<p>This will result in desktop being 25%, tablet being 33.33%, mobile being 50%, and cell being 100%</p>
+	This will result in desktop being 25%, tablet being 33.33%, mobile being 50%, and cell being 100%

 <h3>Basic jQuery helper functions:</h3>